SummaryRead the full fact sheet

 - Chew sugar-free gum to encourage a steady flow of saliva.

 - Pay careful attention to your tooth brushing and flossing habits.
-Clean your teeth thoroughly at least twice a day.
+Brush your teeth thoroughly at least twice a day and floss once a day.
+Be gentle when cleaning your teeth to avoid damaging the gums.

-- If your medication is acidic, rinse your mouth with water and avoid brushing your teeth for at least 30 minutes.
+- If your medication is acidic, rinse your mouth with water after taking it and avoid brushing your teeth for at least 30 minutes.

-- Ask your doctor, dentist and pharmacist about the medicines you take and if they may affect your dental health.
+- Ask your doctor, dentist or pharmacist about the medicines you take and if they may affect your dental health.

 - Minimise your intake of alcohol.

-- If you have a drug dependence problem, consider talking to your doctor about entering a drug treatment program.
+- If you have a drug or alcohol dependence problem, consider talking to your doctor about support services or entering a drug treatment program.

 Medications and dental treatment